Ailie MacAdam: Crossrail

 From April 2009 until July 2014 she was delivery director for the Central Section of Crossrail, with 21 km of twin-tube tunnel and six underground stations.
 This is Europe's largest engineering project.
 She was also the bid project manager for the Crossrail project.
 Bechtel built the central section of Crossrail where it formed one-half of Tube Lines.

 Awards and honours

 She was listed in the Top 50 Influential Women in Engineering in 2016 by the Women's Engineering Society.
 She works with STEMNET.
 She was elected a Fellow of the Institution of Civil Engineers (FICE) and interviewed by Jim Al-Khalili for The Life Scientific first broadcast in February 2018 on BBC Radio 4.

 MacAdam was awarded an honorary degree, DEng (Doctor of Engineering honoris causa) from her alma mater The University of Bradford on 8 December 2022.

 Personal life

 Her godfather was a chemical engineer and her father was a mechanical engineer.
 She is married, and has a son and daughter.
 Both her children were born in Boston, USA.
+She was married in August 1995 to Ade Sofolarin, a chemical engineer and rugby union player, at Holy Trinity church in Chishall.

+Her son, Femi Sofolarin, born 22 January 2000, is a rugby union player, like his father.
+Femi, educated at Dulwich College when the family lived in Beckenham in south-east London.
+He played for Scotland in the 2022 Commonwealth Games.
+Her daughter attended James Allen's Girls' School, competing in the discus at the Aviva English Schools Track & Field Championships in July 2012 at Gateshead, also competing in many other athletics championships, training with Blackheath and Bromley Harriers Athletic Club, alongside sprinter Dina Asher-Smith, then studied Psychology until 2018 at the University of Nottingham, where she played hockey for the university squad.